 It is possible to recall a submitted assignment.

-- Click "Assignments" in the side menu.
+- Click on the Courses in the side menu.

 Note: Only those assignments which have not been assessed or saved by the assessor(s) can be recalled.

-- Click on the Courses tab.
+- Click on Coursework in the side menu below

 Announcements and messages may be sent in several ways.